Nesquik (cereal): Advertising

-Cereal Partners typically advertises Nesquik Cereal more aggressively in large markets.
+Nesquik Cereal typically advertised more aggressively in large markets.
 However, wherever it is marketed it is usually on children's television channels.
 Nesquik Cereal advertisements are heavily marketed towards children, though there have been several marketed to adults.
 Almost all of Nesquik Cereal ads are displayed via TV, and not the Internet or print.
 The ads directed towards children often depict an animal in a high energy state, as if it is having a sugar rush.

 Cartoon Network partnership

 In 2002, Nesquik Cereal signed a sponsorship deal with Cartoon Network which facilitated the creation of a Nesquik 'Tongue Twister' machine appearing with Quicky the Bunny in television advertising campaigns.